Ad: This is a sponsored post

 - 1½ tbsp chipotle paste

-- 25g dark chocolate (as high cocoa percentage as possible - definitely not milk chocolate!)
+- 25 g dark chocolate (as high cocoa percentage as possible - check it is vegan)

 - 2 tbsp sweetcorn